 - Description of the project: Outline the purposes, objectives, hypotheses where appropriate, and methods of data collection and analysis; highlight aspects of the work that you believe are particularly important and creative; list the implications of the work, if any, for improved native plant conservation, management, or species recovery.

 - Budget: Summarize intended use of funds.
 Our grant does not approve the outright purchase of capital equipment or high-end items such as computers and software.

 - Academic status (school, graduate student, undergrad)

-- Letter of support from a sponsor, such as an academic supervisor, major professor, professional associate or colleague should accompany your application.
+- A letter of support from a sponsor, such as an academic supervisor, major professor, professional associate or colleague should accompany your application.

 - Your signature, as the person performing the project and the one responsible for dispersing the funds.
-All of the information related to your application may be submitted electronically.
+All of the information related to your application must be submitted electronically.